 Keep indoor humidity levels in check

 Use a moisture meter to measure the humidity levels in the house.
 The ideal reading is between 30 and 60 per cent as per EPA.
-Moreover, you can select the exact humidity level especially the areas you feel are affected by the moisture meter.
+Moreover, you can select the exact humidity level, especially the areas you feel are affected by the moisture meter.
 If you see any signs of moisture or condensation on pipes, windows or walls, it will lead to mould and dampness later on.
 So, dry such areas and get rid of the source of damp immediately.

 Don’t let water accumulate around your building

-Look for standing water or chronic dampness that may be the reason behind the increasing indoor humidity and ideal conditions for mould to grow.
+Look for standing water or chronic damp that may be the reason behind the increasing indoor humidity and ideal conditions for mould to grow.
 If you don’t have a slope around your property, water may accumulate and enter the building.
 Moreover, check for dampness around hot water tanks, freezers, sump pumps, basements windows and doors, or see if you have any puddles.
-Apart from it, inspect crawl spaces for foundation leaks or groundwater dampness.
+Apart from it, inspect crawl spaces for foundation leaks or groundwater damp.

 Regularly clean your roof gutters

-Improve air flow in your house
+Improve airflow in your house

 Check household plants for mould